HildoBijl/stepwise/frontend/src/ui/practice/README.md

 One step more complicated than a `SimpleExercise` is the `StepExercise`.
 This exercise lets you formulate a main question.
 If the user solves it: great!
 If he gives up, it's instead split up into subquestions, which he can then solve one by one.
 This allows us to figure out what exactly he's struggling with.

-There's two important differences compared to the `SimpleExercise`.
+There's three important differences compared to the `SimpleExercise`.
 Let's walk through them.

 - In the `checkInput` function there is now a third parameter `checkInput(state, input, step)`.
 This `step` parameter can be 0 (the user made an attempt at the main problem) or 1, 2, 3, ... when he's at a certain step.
 (Yes, step 1 relates to step 1.
 We don't start counting at 0 here.)
 The `checkInput` function should then return `true` or `false` *for the given step*.

 - The `Exercise` is now defined as `Exercise = () => <StepExercise Problem={Problem} steps={steps}>`.
 (A `getFeedback` function is optional again.)
 In this case the `Problem` is the main problem.
 The `steps` parameter is an array `[{Problem, Solution}]` with the sub-problems and sub-solutions of each of the steps.
 These sub-problems/sub-solutions work just like the regular problems/solutions.

+- The `data` object in the shared directory must have a `steps` parameter.
+This must be an array, and for every step it must contain either a `skill` or a `skill combiner` that details the skills that have to be executed to solve the given step.

 Everything else is set up automatically for you.
 It's an easy way to generate exercises that can be split up whenever the user requires it.